Senior Camp (Units D - H)

 Weekly assemblies are very popular at Green Acres.
 Shows featuring singing puppets, dog tricks, reptiles, dancers and storytellers were a big hit last summer.
 We also have a 4th of July Parade and Fun Run, Fun Fridays, Spirit Days, a Staff Vaudeville Show, and GAC Cup.
 Units E - H have overnight Outdoor Ed trips to Echo Hill Outdoor School.
 Senior campers in Units G & H enjoy a weekly day trip to play laser tag or go bowling.

-At least ten different activities are offered for each of the two Afternoon Workshop periods.
+At least ten different activities are offered for Afternoon Workshop.
 These activities change daily and are chosen by the camper at the end of the previous day.
 Ultimate Frisbee, cooking and baking projects, basketball, world games, creek walks, and friendship bracelets are some of the fun afternoon workshop choices.
 Swimming and sports are a workshop choice every day.